Fentanyl

-Fentanyl is a highly potent synthetic piperidine opioid primarily used as an analgesic (pain medication).
-It is 30 to 50 times more potent than heroin and 100 times more potent than morphine.
-Its primary clinical utility is in pain management for cancer patients and those recovering from painful surgeries.
+Fentanyl is a highly potent synthetic opioid of the piperidine family, used primarily as pain medication.
+It is 50 to 100 times more potent than morphine.
+Its primary clinical use is in pain management for cancer patients and those recovering from surgery.
 Fentanyl is also used as a sedative for intubated patients.
-Depending on the method of delivery, fentanyl can be very fast acting and ingesting a small quantity can cause overdose.
+Fentanyl has a short duration of action.
 Fentanyl works by activating μ-opioid receptors.
-Fentanyl is sold under the brand names Actiq, Duragesic, and Sublimaze, among others.
+Brand names include Actiq, Duragesic, and Sublimaze, among others.

-Pharmaceutical fentanyl's adverse effects are similar to those of other opioids and narcotics, including addiction, confusion, respiratory depression (which, if extensive and untreated, may lead to respiratory arrest), drowsiness, nausea, visual disturbances, dyskinesia, hallucinations, delirium (including narcotic delirium), narcotic ileus, muscle rigidity, constipation, loss of consciousness, hypotension, coma, and death.
-Alcohol and other drugs (e.g., cocaine and heroin) can synergistically exacerbate fentanyl's side effects.
-Naloxone and naltrexone are opioid antagonists that reverse the effects of fentanyl.

 Fentanyl was first synthesized by Paul Janssen in 1960 and was approved for medical use in the United States in 1968.
 In 2015, 1600 kg were used in healthcare globally.
 As of 2017, fentanyl was the most widely used synthetic opioid in medicine; in 2019, it was the 278th most commonly prescribed medication in the United States, with more than a million prescriptions.
 It is on the World Health Organization's List of Essential Medicines.

+The effects of fentanyl are similar to those of other opioids, causing sedation and analgesia at clinical doses.
+The most common adverse effects are respiratory depression, emesis, and asthenia.
+Bradycardia and apnea are uncommon side effects but are serious and can lead to death outside of clinical settings.
+Fentanyl exerts its actions as an agonist of the μ-opioid receptor and κ-opioid receptor.
+The μ-receptor agonism is responsible for the respiratory depression and generalized analgesia whilst the κ-receptor agonism is responsible for sedation and spinal analgesia.
+Fentanyl is a potent μ-receptor agonist but has less affinity for the κ-receptor.

 Fentanyl is contributing to an epidemic of synthetic opioid drug overdose deaths in the United States.
-From 2011 to 2021, deaths from prescription opioid (natural and semi-synthetic opioids and methadone) per year remained stable, while synthetic opioid (primarily fentanyl) deaths per year increased from 2,600 overdoses to 70,601.
-Since 2018, fentanyl and its analogues have been responsible for most drug overdose deaths in the United States, causing over 71,238 deaths in 2021.
-Fentanyl constitutes the majority of all drug overdose deaths in the United States since it overtook heroin in 2018.
+From 2011 to 2021, overdose deaths involving prescription opioid (natural and semi-synthetic opioids and methadone) per year remained stable, while synthetic opioid (primarily fentanyl) associated overdose deaths per year increased from 2,600 overdoses to 70,601.
+Fentanyl was involved in the most drug overdose deaths in the United States in 2018.
 The United States National Forensic Laboratory estimates fentanyl reports by federal, state, and local forensic laboratories increased from 4,697 reports in 2014 to 117,045 reports in 2020.
 Fentanyl is often mixed, cut, or ingested alongside other drugs, including cocaine and heroin.
 Fentanyl has been reported in pill form, including pills mimicking pharmaceutical drugs such as oxycodone.
 Mixing with other drugs or disguising as a pharmaceutical makes it difficult to determine the correct treatment in the case of an overdose, resulting in more deaths.
+Emerging adulterants have further complicated the evolving fentanyl supply.

 In an attempt to reduce the number of overdoses from taking other drugs mixed with fentanyl, drug testing kits, strips, and labs are available.
-Fentanyl's ease of manufacture and high potency makes it easier to produce and smuggle, resulting in fentanyl replacing other abused narcotics and becoming more widely used.